The Crucial Constants in the Exponential-type Error Estimates for Multiquadric Interpolations

 for all polynomials $q$ in $\mathcal{P}_{m-1}$ and

 Here $\mathcal{P}_{m-1}$ denotes the class of those polynomials of \ ${\mathbb{R}}^n$ of degree $\leq m-1$.

-It is well known that the system of equations (1.2)and (1.3) has a unique solution when $X$ is a determining set for $\mathcal{P}_{m-1}$ and $h$ is strictly conditionally positive definite.
-For more details please see [5].
-Thus, in this case, the interpolant $s(x)$ is well defined.
+As pointed out in [4], the linear system of equations (1.2)and (1.3) has a unique solution when $X$ is a determining set for $\mathcal{P}_{m-1}$ and $h$ is strictly conditionally positive definite.
+For more details, please see [4].
+Therefore, the interpolant $s(x)$ here is well defined because we only deal with multiquadrics and inverse multiquadrics which are conditionally positive definite of order $m\geq 0$.